 You can choose how quickly you would like to receive your items.
 Before you commit to buy, we'll let you know the delivery charge for your order.
 We add the charge to each order you place, even if you place multiple orders in one day and receive your items in the same parcel.
 The delivery times below assume the items are in stock.
 It may take longer for some items to arrive - like heavy furniture, large TVs, personalised items or things marked with an asterisk * in the catalogue, which are sent directly by the suppliers.
 They will need a valid daytime contact number for delivery.

 We aim to deliver your items in 3-5 days.

 We can offer Next Day Delivery on orders placed up to 10pm depending what you are ordering and your chosen delivery address.
 If you order online, we calculate the order cut-off time for you when you go to the checkout.
 If ordering by phone, just ask the advisor for the details.
 If ordering before noon on Saturday, you'll receive your delivery on Sunday.
-If ordering before noon on Sunday, you'll receive your delivery on Monday.
+If ordering before 8pm on Sunday, you'll receive your delivery on Monday.
 If ordering after the cut-off, you'll receive the delivery a day later.
 Orders placed on a bank holiday weekend will generally be delivered on Tuesday.
 For more about deliveries around Easter and Christmas, please check our website or give us a call.

 This allows you to choose a day and a preferred time slot for your delivery.
 You can choose Morning (up to 1pm) or Afternoon delivery.
 We'll make every effort to deliver in the timeslots but cannot guarantee this.